-1. Turn the key to 3 (on) without turning the key to 4 (start).
-If there is difficulty in turning the key, rotate the steering wheel until the key turns freely.
-This condition may occur when:

-- the front wheels are turned - a front wheel is against the curb that assists in starting the engine.
+- 1. Turn the key to 3 (on) without turning the key to 4 (start). - 2.
+Turn the key to 4 (start), then release the key as soon as the engine begins cranking.
+Your vehicle has a computer assisted cranking system that assists in starting the engine.
 After releasing the key from the 4 (start) position, the engine may continue cranking for up to 10 seconds or until the vehicle starts.